Configuration

 Filtering can be configured for additional JWT claims using the @jwt directive and, in some circumstances, the @jwtClaim directive.

-The @jwt directive
+@jwt

 If you configure an additional roles claim, which is an array of strings located at the root of the JWT payload, add the following to the type definitions: